sighingnow/jekyll-gitbook/_pages/CH.md

 Now you can continue with Lab 2 or try the bonus SSO task below.

-# Bonus: Single Sign-on -OKTA IdP
+# Bonus: Single Sign-on with OKTA IdP

 >In this section you will learn how to enable Single sign-on (SSO) in Control Hub.
 It enables users to sign in to Webex securely by authenticating to your organizations common identity provider (IdP).
 The Webex App uses the Webex service to communicate with the Webex Platform Identity Service.
 The identity service authenticates with your identity provider (IdP)